canonical/certification-docs/Self-Test_Guide-16.04.rst

 ------------------------

--  In addition to the SUT, the network must contain at least one other machine, which will run MAAS and an ``iperf3`` server.
-The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
+-  In addition to the SUT, the network must contain at least one other machine, which will run MAAS and an ``iperf3`` server; however, you may want to separate these two functions.

+   - The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
 This server may be a standard part of the testing network or something you bring with you for testing purposes alone.
 A laptop or a small portable computer such as an Intel NUC is sufficient.
 MAAS version 1.7 or later is required for certification work; the older MAAS 1.5 lacks certain features that are becoming increasingly important.
 This document describes use of MAAS 1.9.
 If you use MAAS 1.7 or 1.8, some procedures will differ slightly.

+  -  When testing multiple SUTs simultaneously, you will need multiple ``iperf3`` targets, one for each SUT.
+If your ``iperf3`` Target has a sufficiently fast NIC or multiple NICs, you can assign the computer multiple IP addresses and treat each one as a distinct Target.
+This topic is covered in more detail in Appendix E of the MANIACS document.
+     Alternatively, you can run network tests against a single ``iperf3`` Target sequentially; however, this approach complicates submission of results.
+Note that poor network infrastructure may make multiple simultaneous ``iperf3`` runs unreliable.

 -  The MAAS server computer should run Ubuntu 14.04 (Trusty Tahr) or later, and should be configured to deliver Ubuntu 16.04 images to its clients.